M0nster92/Ministry_Funding/readme.txt

 routes -->
 main requirement:
 --> GET 'ministry/:name' for details of single ministry and all the fundings associated with it [Note: for ministry pass name of the ministry as the param, not the id.
-For example: "http://localhost:8000/ministry/Ministry%20of%20Energy,%20Northern%20Development%20and%20Mines"]
+For example: "http://localhost:8000/ministry/Ministry of Indigenous Affairs"]

 other routes[had to implement as I had to insert some data manually, so I created the route and inserted through api]:
 --> GET 'fundings/' for list of all fundings